OGalOz/rbts_genome_to_genetable/README.md

 'g2gt_results/genes.GC' within your working directory (workdir).
 More info can be found under the spec file 'rbts_genome_to_genetable.spec' in the main directory of the repository.
+Note that if the genome fna file has scaffold names with spaces in them, it only takes the first part of the space, unless it is explicitly stated not to.